testla-project/testla-screenplay-aws-js/docs/screenplay_elements/S3/Questions/s3object.md

 public exist(headObjectCommandInput: HeadObjectCommandInput): S3Object;
 ```

-- **Description:** Set up the verification for the response status code.
+- **Description:** Set up the verification for the object to exist.
 - **Parameters:**
   - `headObjectCommandInput` - The HeadObjectCommandInput definition.
 - **Returns:** `S3Object` - The updated instance of the `S3Object` class.